-- Attract, retain and develop our GLBTQ+ talent pipeline
+- Attract, retain and develop our LGBT+ talent pipeline

-- Champion an open and inclusive culture where all colleagues – including GLBTQ+ colleagues – feel safe bringing their full selves to work
+- Champion an open and inclusive culture where all colleagues – including LGBT+ colleagues – feel safe bringing their full selves to work

 - Improve our colleagues' ability to connect across difference